MaxraySavage/Hugo-Blog/content/posts/PEMDAS-from-scratch.md

 ```

 ### Evaluating Individual Operations
 Now, what do we do in our while loop?
-We should probably do something with nextOperatorIndex.
-We want to evaluate whatever operation that nextOperatorIndex is pointing us to.
+Well, we should probably do something with `nextOperatorIndex`.
+We want to evaluate whatever operation that `nextOperatorIndex` is pointing us to.
 Let's look at a small example.
 If we had the array `[1, '+', 3, 'x', 7]` and `nextOperatorIndex` is currently `3`, what should we do?
 We need to:
-- Look at the operator at index 3
+- Look at the operator at index `3`
 - See if it tells us to multiply, divide, add, etc.
-- Get the result of performing the operation on the numbers at index 2 and 4
+- Get the result of performing the operation on the numbers at index `2` and `4`
-- Then replace the items at index 2, 3 and 4 with the result
+- Then replace the items at index `2`, `3` and `4` with the result.

 So in this case we replace the `[3, 'x', 7]` portion of the array with 21 leaving us with `[1, '+', 21]`.
 How do we do this with code?
 First we can write a helper function to handle figuring out what operation to do and then doing it.

 ```javascript